-Society of Sound’s November act Mammal Hands hark from the remote English town of Norwich, but their sound, style and energy suggests something wholly different.
+Society of Sound’s November act Mammal Hands come from the remote English town of Norwich, but their sound, style and energy suggests something wholly different.
 The band’s engineer George Atkins recalls the makings and technicalities of their beautifully recorded contemporary jazz sound.

 ‘Shadow Work’ was recorded over six days at 96kHz 24bit through 80 Hertz’s Neve Genesys, using the on board A to D and D to A converters.
 We let the drums breath in the 1000 square foot live room.
 Jordan (on sax) and Nick on a 1977 Yamaha U3 upright were in booths with line of sight.
 The aim being to keep the band in a familiar live concert configuration.

 I had worked with the band on their last two records, which was so important as we were on the same page with regard to the album’s sonic vision.
 I’m always keen to get the best results possible at source, and thus committed analogue EQ and compression moves when recording, seeking as close to finished sound as possible.

 The music studios at 80 Hertz were designed with shrinking recording budgets in mind.
 Bands/artists that are in their element live, can make great use of the setup, plus the engineers and producers retain important instrument isolation.
 The live room sound greatly contributed to the open and wide drum sound, and was used as a reverb chamber to colour other instruments, which gave us a helping ‘glue’ to the record.